yojo-generator/generator/README.md

  * 📈 Added generating messages
     * Schemas generates to "common" directory
     * Messages generates to "messages" directory

+### 💥 Release 1.0.0:
+* 📈 Added function to add implementation of class
+  * Use messageImplementation config
+* 📈 Added function to add extends of class.
+  * Use tags field of message to fill extends
+    * Example : `tags: - extends SomeClass`
+* 📈 Added custom bigDecimal format
+  * Added annotation @Digits
+    * Use title attribute to fill(Example: `title: integer = 2, fraction = 3`)
+* 📈 Updated Accessors annotation: now you can configure it.
+* 📈 Added Logs to Console
+* 📈 Unbound from apache lang dependencies
+* 📈 Added support inner schemas
+* 📈 Optimization code by abstract of variable properties

 ## Developers
 * 😎 Vladimir Morozkin